saadusufzai/WhatsApp-Website-Clone---Redesign-/README.md

 Sliding menu for the responsive site is made using CSS animation.
 I have used the orignal pictures and colors used in the orignal site www.whatsapp.com

 Note: There were no bad intention while copying and cloning this website.
 It was done only for educational purposes as I was requested to make a clone of this particular website by my students.
+Hoping it will help you guys to understand the basics of web development.